X-rayLaser/label-free-handwritten-text-recognition-learner/README.md

 If you have a directory containing text corpora as a plain text files, you can build word distribution with this command:
 ```
-python prepare_dictionary.py word_frequencies --corpora-dir path/to/corpora --with-freq
+python prepare_dictionary.py word_distribution.csv --corpora-dir path/to/corpora --with-freq
 ```

 ### Word samplers
 Data generator that creates synthetic word images makes use of a word sampler.
 Sampler is simply a callable that returns a random word on every call.
 There are 2 different sampler classes.
 The first and the simplest one is UniformSampler.
-With this sampler, words are taken from uniform distribution over all dictionary words so that every word in is equally likely to appear.
+With this sampler, words are taken from uniform distribution over all dictionary words so that every word in it is equally likely to appear.

 The other is FrequencyBasedSampler.
-As its name suggests, it samples words according to their frequencies.
+As its name suggests, it samples words according to their probabilities/frequencies.
-Words with higher frequency will appear more frequently.
+Words with higher probability will appear more frequently.

 You can specify which one you need in the configuration file (see section later).

-It is best to compute word frequencies on text corpora written in the style close to data you will see in production environment.
+It is best to compute word frequencies on text corpora written in the style close to text that you expect to see in production environment.

 ## 3. Real unlabeled handwriting images